The story of the Detroit-style pizza - News Break

 “He had heard stories of guys coming in after the war talking about pizza, and so they pursued chasing down a way to make it,” Pikula said.

 Pikula said Guerra needed something to bake the pizzas in.
-So he asked his costumers who typically worked at tool and die shops, to borrow some of the square pans they used to collect tools.
+So he asked his customers who typically worked at the tool and die shops, to borrow some of the square pans they used to collect tools.

 “ So they brought in these trays and they threw dough down in these trays and they baked them," Piikula said,"And they found that it was an amazing bake.”